material-components/material-components-web/packages/mdc-theme/README.md

 ### CSS Custom Properties

+MDC Theme CSS custom properties follow a pattern of mdc-theme--<theme> for color and mdc-theme-text-<text>-on-<theme> for text on a theme background.
+It covers all three theme colors, and all five text styles.
+There is also mdc-theme-text-<text>-on-<light/dark>.
+These properties are referenced when the background color is not a theme color.

 | CSS Custom property                        | Description |
 | ------------------------------------------ | - |
 | `--mdc-theme-primary` | The theme primary color. |